The Best Religious Festivals to Experience Abroad

 Traveling is more than just seeing places.
 It's about getting to know different cultures, traditions, and spiritual beliefs.
-Religious festivals are a great way to do this. from the bright colors of Holi in India to the quiet processions of Semana Santa in Spain, these events show you what people around the world believe in and value
+Religious festivals are a great way to do this.
+From the bright colors of Holi in India to the quiet processions of Semana Santa in Spain, these events show what people around the world believe in and value.

 This guide looks at some of the best religious festivals around the world that are worth checking out.